Google I/O Break the Loop

 Each level presented unique puzzles that required players to think creatively and logically.
 The game’s design encouraged community interaction, fostering a sense of collective achievement as players progressed through the levels.

-Celebratory endings
+Celebratory puzzle game endings

 Each level concluded with a festive celebration, rewarding players for their efforts and maintaining a high level of excitement and engagement throughout the game.